amajji/Crop-and-OCR-documents-and-deployment-using-FastAPI-and-DOCKER/README.md

 - The first technique is a SIFT model (scale-invariant feature transform), a model used to identify similar elements between different images.

-- The second is a model based on Kmeans for clusturing to segment the image into many blocs/objects, then we detect the countour's document and rotate it based on its letter orientation.
+- The second is a model based on Kmeans for clusturing to segment the image into many blocs/objects, and the openCV packages to detect the countour's document and rotate it based on its letter orientation.

  </br>